gillian-guide/gillian-guide.github.io/docs/en/enhancements.md

 ## VAmbience

 This mod adds background noise to the game, such as driving and shooting, alike to GTA V. Highly customizable.

 <h3>Installation</h3>

-TBA

-## Resized Blista Compact

-This mod resizes the Blista Compact to match the real life counterpart (Honda CR-X).
-It also fixes the base model, but that's taken care of by [FusionFix](../essential-modding/fusionfix.md) already.

-<h3>Installation</h3>